 Mill Valley Fire Chief Tom Welch, who has issued stark warnings at recent community meetings, has publicly praised longtime Mill Valley resident and homeowner Bob Emrich for his efforts in helping his neighbors clear flammable vegetation from their properties.
 For example, soon after the Santa Rosa fires, Bob mobilized his Middle Ridge neighborhood to remove nearly 50 tons of fire fuel and establish an official “Firewise USA” site.

-But it’s just a beginning.
+But that’s just the beginning.
 Bob has seen how much more work remains to keep his beloved community safe.
-Responding to this urgent call to action, and the numerous complaints he has received about the high fees charged by commercial tree operations, Bob formed his own company, Bob’s Firesafe Team, Inc. (d/b/a “Bob’s Tree Service”), to meet the area’s growing demand for more affordable vegetation management services.
-You can view his company’s customer testimonials on this site and on the NextDoor website under “Tree Services.”
+Responding to this urgent call to action, and the numerous complaints he has heard about the high fees charged by commercial tree operations, Bob formed his own company, Bob’s Firesafe Team, Inc. (dba “Bob’s Tree Service”), to meet the area’s growing demand for cheaper and more reliable vegetation removal services.
+Bob is currently working with local fire officials to educate homeowners regarding compliance issues.

 What Can You Do to Prepare?

 Prepare for an evacuation: pack your Grab-and-Go bag, learn two ways to evacuate from your neighborhood (both walking and driving), get to know your neighbors and be willing to help in the event of an emergency.

 Collect and maintain 5-7 days of supplies should you have to shelter in place.